thomyphan/thomyphan.github.io/_research/emergence.md

 Common resources can lead to greedy behavior in self-interested *multi-agent system (MAS)*, where agents learn to deplete all resources without any chance for regeneration.
 Such behavior known as *tradegy of the commons* is not desirable for real-world applications like autonomous driving or network communication, where limited resources should be used in a sustainable way.

 We study different environment factors of existing domains, e.g., the predator-prey domain mentioned above, to enable the emergence of sustainable behavior in self-interested MAS [1].
-We also evaluate the effect of the number of agents on emergent sustainability [2].
+We also evaluate how the number of self-interested agents affects emergent sustainability [2].

 *Publications:*
 [1] [Ecosystem Management](https://thomyphan.github.io/publication/2020-07-01-alife-ritz)